Effective Internal Communication Strategy: 6 Best Practices for Managers

 • Convey the right message to the right people at the right time.

-• Open communication regarding project scope, roles, and accountabilities; hence, hence no conflicts or confusions.
+• Open communication regarding project scope, roles, and accountabilities; hence, hence no conflicts or confusion.

 • Encourages employees to work more enthusiastically and in sync.